mineo/lala/README.rst

 Update notice for version 0.2
 -----------------------------
-In version 0.2 the quotes plugin will also record who added a quote.
-To update your database use `sqlite3 quotes.sqlite3 < misc/add-author-to-quotes.sql`.
+In version 0.2 the quotes plugin will also record the author a quote.
+To update your database use **sqlite3 quotes.sqlite3 < misc/add-author-to-quotes.sql**.